subugoe/hoaddata/README.md

 hybrid journals.
 These journals belong to national transformative agreements in Germany as listed by the [Open Access Monitor](https://open-access-monitor.de/#/publications).

-The main purpose of {hoaddata} is to ship data for hybrid open access monitoring dashboards, which are currently under development at the SUB Göttingen with the support of the [Deutsche Forschungsgemeinschaft](https://gepris.dfg.de/gepris/projekt/416115939?context=projekt&task=showDetail&id=416115939&).
-By providing the data as an R package, {hoaddata} can be also used for other data analytics tasks with R.
+The main purpose of hoaddata is to ship data for hybrid open access monitoring dashboards, which are currently under development at the SUB Göttingen with the support of the [Deutsche Forschungsgemeinschaft](https://gepris.dfg.de/gepris/projekt/416115939?context=projekt&task=showDetail&id=416115939&).
+By providing the data as an R package, hoaddata can be also used for other data analytics tasks with R.

 Data cover the publication period 2017 - 2022.